SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-25-are-we-close-to-the-end.md

 Now, it's not uniform in the US.
 The miserable American South has remained mired in a political swamp of ivermectin and Republican propaganda.
-The northeast has been pretty ok, but the best standout has been Puerto Rico with 73%, better even than New England.
+The northeast has been pretty ok.
+But the best standout for vaccine performance has been Puerto Rico with 73%, better even than New England.
 CNN reports that they are the most heavily vaccinated US region. <sup id="fn4a">[[4]](#fn4)</sup> So congratulations to sensible Puerto Ricans, along with
 [Native Americans, who are the most vaccinated US ethnic group]({{ site.baseurl }}/highest-vax-group-in-us/)!